blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ![CRMRootXPath](/assets/img/XPaths/CRMRootXPath.PNG)

 Look through the matching elements or at the below image.
-We can see a single parent div with the id containing 'contentpanel'.
-We can also see several immediate children elements also containing 'contentpanel' in the id.
+We can see a single parent div with the ID containing "contentpanel."
+We can also see several immediate children elements also containing 'contentpanel' in the ID.
 Hover your mouse over each matching element to what gets highlighted in the browser.

 ![CRMContentPanel](/assets/img/XPaths/CRMContentPanel.PNG)

-When navigating between different areas in the application, CRM stores previous pages in the HTML but marks them as hidden.
+When navigating between different areas in the application, ***Blackbaud CRM*** stores previous pages in the HTML but marks them as hidden.
 If the user tries to navigate back to a previously visited panel, the load will be much faster because the panel's components are already stored in the browser.
-Notice how only one child 'contentpanel' results in the browser highlighting an element.
-The contentpanels not resulting a browser highlight have the 'x-hide-display' test in their class attribute and are not displayed in the browser.
+Notice how only one child "contentpanel" results in the browser highlighting an element.
+The contentpanels not resulting a browser highlight have the "x-hide-display" test in their class attribute and are not displayed in the browser.

 ![CRMContentPanelHiddenPanels](/assets/img/XPaths/CRMContentPanelHiddenPanels.PNG)